ridham1102/Kindle-Review-/README.md

 The results show the accuracy of the Gaussian Naive Bayes model for both the Bag-of-Words and TF-IDF representations.
 Further analysis and potentially trying different models or hyperparameter tuning could improve the performance.

-## How to Run the Notebook

-1. Upload the `all_kindle_review.csv` file to your Colab environment.
-2. Run all the cells in the notebook sequentially.
-The output of each cell will show the progress and results of each step.